 Although cities are the hallmark of urbanization, they each have their own structural signature penned by land-use policy, coastlines or inland waterways, and topography (Buonoua et al. 2018, Magle et al. 2019).
 It is a promising finding that species occupancy patterns are associated with differences among cities because it implies that growing cities can be planned in such a way to reduce the negative influence of urbanization on biodiversity.
 Other research has also shown that increasing greenspace generally increases biodiversity (Beninde et al. 2015).
 We found that this may particularly be the case for tree squirrels and red fox (Fig 3), as increasing greenspace within a city reduced the negative influence of urbanization on these species (Fig 3).
 The positive benefits of green cities go beyond wildlife as urban greenspace also improves human health and wellbeing (Twohig-Bennett and Jones 2018, Bratman et al. 2019, Rojas-Rueda et al. 2019) and contributes to reduced urban heat island effects, better stormwater management, and cleaner air (Gomez-Baggethun and Barton 2013).
 As a result, urban greening is an opportunity for cities to simultaneously benefit their human and non-human inhabitants.
+However, it is also crucial to recognize two issues in urban greening.

+First, urban greening may not uniformly benefit human well-being because human populations within a city can disparately respond to urban vegetation and greenspaces

+(Sander and Zhao 2015, Sander et al. 2017, Hodson and Sander 2019).
+Negative links between urban greening and human well-being is partly due to an “extinction of experience with nature” in cities (i.e., a lack of experience with nature that leads to a loss of orientation towards and ability to benefit from interaction with nature; Soga and Gaston 2016).
+Increased increase interactions with wild species in cities can potentially mitigate extinction of experience and increase affect for and ability to benefit from nature (Soga et al. 2015; Soga and Gaston 2016; Soga et al. 2016).
+As such, urban greening aimed at wildlife conservation may thus enhance the well-being of disconnected populations.
+Better understanding of the way in which wildlife respond to urban greenspace from multi-city studies such as this one can identify tradeoffs in urban greenspace provisioning for well-being and conservation objectives.

-However, it is also crucial to recognize urban greening presents an environmental justice issue (Wolch et al. 2014).
+Second, urban greening presents an environmental justice issue (Wolch et al. 2014).
 Communities of color disproportionately live in parts of a city where green space is either deficient or poorly maintained (Rigolon 2016) and are marked by significant environmental legacies (e.g., persistence of lead in urban soils, Morrison et al. 2012).
 Furthermore, while adding greenspace to these locations increases public health and neighborhood attractiveness, it can also displace the residents that the greenspace was meant to benefit via gentrification (Wolch et al. 2014).
 Equitably increasing access to greenspace, and thus biodiversity, in a city therefore requires appropriate regulation and anti-gentrification policy which would, in turn, increase public health and advance social-environmental justice for urban communities (Kenney and Leonard 2001, Wolch et al. 2014, Buonoua et al. 2018).
 To illustrate the effectiveness of such policies, data will be necessary.
 As such, multi-city wildlife assessments could provide such data for cities to evaluate the potential impacts of regulation and policy on biodiversity, taking into account the desired outcomes of communities directly impacted by such changes.